Vaginal odor: What is a vagina supposed to smell like?

 Flex Cup™ and Flex Disc™ can be worn for up to 12 hours.
 In comparison, tampons and pads have a shorter maximum limit of 8 hours.
 Since pads and tampons absorb, rather than collect period blood, they’re more likely to smell in a shorter time.

-Probiotics can also be beneficial for maintaining vaginal health and reducing odor.
-They help to restore the natural balance of bacteria in the vagina, which can be disrupted by a variety of factors.
+Probiotics are beneficial for vaginal health and reducing odor.
+They help restore the natural balance of vaginal bacteria, which can be disrupted by various factors.

 Finally, practice safe sex and use condoms with any new sexual partners.
 If you have any concerns, never be afraid to get tested!
 Planned Parenthood offers non-judgmental STD testing and treatment if you can’t see a primary care provider or OB-GYN.